-These almond flour shortbread cookies are amazing.
+These almond flour keto shortbread cookies are amazing.
 They are buttery, flaky, golden and sweet.
-They are also gluten free, keto and low carb.
-(Another great recipe is this recipe for soft and chewy keto chocolate cookies).
+They are also gluten-free, keto and low carb.
+This recipe makes six cookies.
+You can easily double it if you wish.

 As the granddaughter of a Dutch grandma, I can’t help but love baked goods made with butter.
-There’s something incredibly satisfying about rich, buttery baked goods, and in terms of health, butter is far superior to margarine and to processed vegetable oils.
+There’s something incredibly satisfying about rich, buttery baked goods.
+And in terms of health, butter is far superior to margarine and to omega-6-rich vegetable oils.

 One of the best things about shortbread cookies is that their buttery flakiness allows you to use far less sweetener than you would normally use.
-It’s not that these almond flour shortbread cookies are not sweet – they are – but their flavor profile focuses more on richness than on sweetness.
+It’s not that these almond flour keto shortbread cookies are not sweet.
+They are.
+But their flavor profile focuses more on richness than on sweetness.

 Most almond flour baked goods are calorie dense, and these almond flour shortbread cookies are no exception.
 A wheat flour shortbread cookie usually contains about 100 calories.
-These contain 160.
+These contain 160 calories per cookie.

-However, these cookies are extremely satiating.
+However, these keto shortbread cookies are extremely satiating.
 Try and you’ll see – after one you’re happy, after two you are STUFFED.
-And they will not jack up your blood sugar the way wheat flour cookies will.
+And they should not raise your blood sugar the way wheat flour cookies will.